 Is the Southwest Plus card worth it?

-If you frequently fly with Southwest Airlines, the Southwest Plus card is a great way to earn Rapids Rewards points at a faster clip, primarily due to a generous sign-up bonus.
+If you frequently fly with Southwest Airlines, the Southwest Plus card is a great way to earn Rapids Rewards points at a faster clip.
 That said, you can enjoy better perks with other airline rewards cards if you’re not particularly devoted to the airline.
 This especially rings true if you often travel internationally, given Southwest’s limited choices for overseas flights.

 Our reviews and best card recommendations are based on an objective rating process and are not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy